For any currency pair, a bid is always an ask.

 Specifically, the context is a client (like IBM) coming to a commercial bank for a FX solution.
 Commercial banks are heavily regulated, more so than investment banks.
 One of the regulations is capital adequacy.
-Traditional loans would tie up too much capital – capital inefficiency.
-Even for the client (IBM), I feel borrowing would often require collaterals.
+Traditional loans to IBM would tie up too much capital in the bank – capital inefficiency.
+Even for the client (IBM), I feel borrowing would often require collateral.

 FX swap in contrast requires much less capital.

 A different form of IRS off-balance-sheet benefit is given in http://bigblog.tanbin.com/2014/05/irs-off-balancesheet-briefly.html, applicable for a buy-side as well.

 See other posts on fwd swap point interpretation.